 It is also important to emphasize that new Brazilian law punishes very specific cases of discrimination, but still contributes so people can report their negative experiences in seeking redress for injustices suffered material and moral damages.

-Seropositive the Web Site editor's note: A law that criminaliza discrimination of HIV positive is an important legal device that server as "moral brake" to people who discriminate, often cruelly, people living with HIV or AIDS because now we have a law that sustain us.
+Seropositive the Web Site editor's note: A law that criminaliza discrimination of HIV positive is an important legal device that serves as a "moral brake" on people who discriminate, often with cruelty, people living with HIV or AIDS because, now we can count on a law that protects us.